 Use the Infrastructure as Code (IaC) approach to automate, test, and streamline infrastructure for mission-critical applications.

-In Patterns and Practices for Infrastructure as Code you will learn how to:
+In Infrastructure as Code, Patterns and Practices you will learn how to:

 Optimize infrastructure for modularity and isolate dependencies